Courses at A2 level (from 20% to 49% in the placement test)

 Content: This General English course offers a dynamic approach for students aiming to refine their language proficiency to an expert level.
 Through engaging discussions, cooperative tasks, and interactive learning techniques, participants improve their skills in both spoken and written English.
 With a focus on expanding vocabulary and addressing common language pitfalls, the curriculum adopts a communicative approach, incorporating online tasks outside class and personalized language feedback.
 Anticipate an immersive, collaborative learning environment with an emphasis on spoken communication in class.

-Type of assessment: No final exam - the course is passed by completing a range of tasks e.g. forum postings, CPE Tests (on ILIAS), participation in a debate, and a presentation.
+Assessment: No final exam – the course is passed by completing a range of tasks such as forum postings, CPE tests (on ILIAS), participation in a debate, and a presentation.

 Discussion and Debate

-Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.
+Prerequisites: 80% or higher in the placement test, or successful completion of another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.

 Content: This course aims to boost participants' spoken English skills, with a strong focus on speaking during each class.
 Covering diverse topics, it fosters a supportive environment for overcoming language barriers and engaging in discussions.
 Additionally, students will be introduced to debating and will take part in a group debate on a topic chosen by the class.
 Online materials such as discussion forums will be used to encourage written debate outside class, so a willingness to use ILIAS and contribute is necessary.

-Type of assessment: ECTS points are gained through regular, active participation and completing tasks such as debating, forums and self-assessments.
+Assessment: ECTS points are gained through regular, active participation and completing tasks such as debating, forum contributions, and self-assessments.

 English for Innovative Engineering C2

-Prerequisites: 90% or more in the placement test, or successful participation in another C2 course at the Language Center or a UNIcert® III certificate.
+Prerequisites: 90% or higher in the placement test, or successful completion of another C2 course at the Language Center, or a UNIcert® III certificate.

 Course materials: ILIAS is used.

-Type of assessment: No final exam - the course mark is based on completing a range of tasks e.g. a series of prepared briefings, presentations and in class discussions, a progression of written documentation about the individually selected projects, and a final presentation.
+Assessment: No final exam – the course grade is based on completing a range of tasks such as prepared briefings, presentations and in-class discussions, written documentation on individually selected projects, and a final presentation.

 Scientific Writing C2

-Prerequisites: 90% or more in the placement test, or successful participation in another C2 course at the Language Center or a UNIcert® III certificate.
+Prerequisites: 90% or higher in the placement test, or successful completion of another C2 course at the Language Center, or a UNIcert® III certificate.

 Course materials: Materials will be distributed in class.
 ILIAS will be used.

-Content: Participants discuss the parts of an empirical research report (i.e. scientific paper): abstract, introduction, methods, results and discussion.
-At each stage, participants practice talking about subject-specific content, e.g. results and / or methods.
-In and outside of class, they complete writing tasks to practice the appropriate wording and style for each section.
-Participants collaborate in peer editing sessions to improve their texts and discover different approaches to writing tasks.
-In small groups, students also compare theoretical guidelines to practices in their respective fields and share their findings in an online forum.
+Content: Participants discuss the components of an empirical research report (scientific paper): abstract, introduction, methods, results, and discussion.
+At each stage, participants practise talking about subject-specific content, such as results and methods.
+Both in and outside class, they complete writing tasks to practise appropriate wording and academic style.
+Participants collaborate in peer-editing sessions to improve their texts and explore different approaches to writing tasks.
+In small groups, students also compare theoretical guidelines with practices in their respective fields and share their findings in an online forum.

-Type of assessment: No final exam - the course grade is based on completing a range of tasks e.g. summarizing and evaluating literature, writing a methods section, writing a results and discussion section, and writing an abstract.
+Assessment: No final exam – the course grade is based on completing tasks such as summarising and evaluating literature, writing a methods section, writing results and discussion sections, and producing an abstract.

 English with TED Talks

-Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.
+Prerequisites: 80% or higher in the placement test, or successful completion of another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.

-For organizational reasons, participants at level C1 and C2 are combined in one course.
+For organisational reasons, participants at C1 and C2 level are combined in one course.

 Course materials: ILIAS is used.

-Method of assessment: ECTS points are gained by completing a range of tasks, which will be outlined in class.
-Individual preparation and regular participation are necessary to get the most out of this course.
+Assessment: ECTS points are gained by completing a range of tasks outlined in class.
+Individual preparation and regular participation are necessary to get the most out of the course.

 Business Leadership

-Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.
+Prerequisites: 80% or higher in the placement test, or successful completion of another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.

 Course materials: ILIAS is used.

 Content: This dynamic course is suitable for students from any faculty who want to improve their English skills through creative teamwork in a variety of situations.
-Participants work in groups to represent a fictional company's management team and deal with various case studies and other realistic business scenarios.
-Tasks include presenting a business idea, presenting a company and its products at a trade fair, managing a crisis and handling a press conference.
-Language feedback is provided on written tasks as well as presentations and speaking tasks.
+Participants work in groups to represent the management of a fictional company and deal with case studies and realistic business scenarios.
+Tasks include presenting a business idea, presenting a company and its products at a trade fair, managing a crisis, and handling a press conference.
+Language feedback is provided for both written and spoken tasks.

-Type of assessment: No final exam - passing involves completing a range of tasks which are explained in more detail in class.
-Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.
+Assessment: No final exam – passing involves completing a range of tasks explained in class.
+Regular participation is important, as the ECTS points are determined by continuous assessment and active involvement.

 International English Test Preparation (TOEFL, IELTS etc.)

-65% or more in the placement test, or successful participation in another course from B2 level at the Language Center, or a UNIcert® certificate (I-III).
+Prerequisites: 65% or higher in the placement test, or successful completion of another course at B2 level or above at the Language Center, or a UNIcert® certificate (I–III).

-For organizational reasons, participants from level B2 will be grouped together in one course.
+For organisational reasons, participants from B2 level upwards are combined in one course.

 Course materials: Materials will be distributed in class and ILIAS will be used.

-Content: This course is designed to prepare students for a range of English proficiency exams, including TOEFL iBT, IELTS, Cambridge exams and other internationally recognized language tests.
-Through weekly meetings, participants will engage in practice activities that mirror the various sections of these exams, including reading, writing, listening and speaking.
-The course will focus on developing skills required for each section, with tailored exercises and mock exams to simulate real test conditions.
-Regular feedback will be provided to help students assess their strengths and areas for improvement.
+Content: This course prepares students for a range of English proficiency exams, including TOEFL iBT, IELTS, Cambridge exams, and other internationally recognised tests.
+Through weekly sessions, participants complete practice activities corresponding to the different exam sections: reading, writing, listening, and speaking.
+The course focuses on developing the skills required for each section, with targeted exercises and mock exams simulating real test conditions.
+Regular feedback helps students assess their strengths and areas for improvement.

 Note: This is a preparation course only.
-If you are interested in registering for one of the exams, please contact the relevant organistion.
+If you wish to register for one of the exams, please contact the relevant organisation.

-Method of assessment: Active participation and regular preparation are important to get the most out of this course, as ECTS points are earned through continuous assessment e.g. essay writing, reading comprehension, listening comprehension and speaking.
+Assessment: Active participation and regular preparation are important to get the most out of the course, as ECTS points are awarded through continuous assessment, e.g. essay writing, reading comprehension, listening comprehension, and speaking tasks.

 Intensive courses during the semester break